Comprehensive geriatric assessment: Benefits

 CGA has been shown to be useful for treating people who are hospitalized, in care homes, in case management (in the U.S.), in cancer treatment for older people, and in primary care (i.e. in the general community).

-There is a relative lack of geriatricians with the training and expertise to contribute to a CGA, therefore, a significant proportion of people who are older and frail and who may benefit from CGA do not have access to it.
+However there is a relative lack of geriatricians with the training and expertise to contribute to a CGA, therefore, a significant proportion of people who are older and frail and who may benefit from CGA do not have access to it.